ikatzarski/scripts/ansible-playground/terraform/README.md

-## Prerequisites and Info
+## Info

-Terraform is used to generate AWS EC2 instances.

-Use the EC2 instances as a playground to configure with Ansible.
+`main.tf` generates two AWS EC2 instances.
+They can be used as a playground to configure with Ansible.

-Generate a ssh key pair to run Ansible and to ssh into the EC2 instances.

-`main.tf` requires a ssh key
+`main.tf` and `ansible-playground` require a ssh key.

 ## SSH